nap2000/docs/keys.rst

 Survey Keys
 ===========

 Keys uniquely identify a record of data which can represent a "case".
+More generally the record can be linked to a "real" thing such as a person, some infrastructure or a complaint.
+Then if a second record is submitted with the same key, it will be combined with the existing data in a manner determined by the key policy.

 These can be constructed automatically from the answers to questions in the survey.
 A very simple case is when the key is recognised externally to Smap.
 For example an identify number.
 Then the key